 How many drilling rigs are there in the U.S?

 As of June 2020, there were 189 active oil and gas rigs in the United States.
-This is a significant decrease from the approximately 1,000 active rigs in 2019, because of the oil crisis resulting from the coronavirus pandemic.
+This amount is a significant decrease from 2019 when there were approximately 1,000 active rigs.
+This decrease is most likely due to the oil crisis resulting from the coronavirus pandemic.
 Oil and gas companies across the country have had to lay off thousands of workers and halt production on hundreds of rigs to offset drastic drops in global fuel demand.

-Oil and gas companies are obligated to comply with safety standards that protect workers and the environment from potentially catastrophic accidents, explosions, and spills.
-This includes providing proper safety gear, monitoring and repairing equipment, replacing aging equipment—and more.
+Oil and gas companies must comply with safety standards that protect workers and the environment from potentially catastrophic accidents, explosions, and spills.
+This includes providing proper safety gear, monitoring and repairing equipment, replacing aging equipment, and more.
 Pushing for unrealistic production goals and delaying or avoiding safety inspections and shutdowns will put every worker at risk.
 If your employer cut corners or acted wrongfully in any way whatsoever, we can work to expose this and help you see justice served.

-If you were injured while working as a derrick hand, drilling operator, floor hand, or any crew member on a drilling rig, you could have a case against the company you work for, or a third party.
+If you were injured while working as a derrick hand, drilling operator, floor hand, or any crew member on a drilling rig, you could have a case.
 The first step will be to determine what caused your accident.
 If your employer overlooked safety standards or did anything to jeopardize your well-being, they could be held to blame.
 Drilling companies should never put profits over the safety of their workers, but it happens time and again.
-We at Arnold & Itkin are there to hold them responsible when they do.

 Our Oil & Gas Company Lawyers Serve Clients Nationwide

-Whether you’re suffering after an oil rig explosion or are recovering from the aftermath of a refinery accident, Arnold & Itkin LLP has the experience needed to help you.
-Our team has recovered billions, many of whom were struggling financially after a serious oil and gas accident.
+Whether you’re suffering after an oil rig explosion or are recovering from the aftermath of a refinery accident, Arnold & Itkin has the experience needed to help you.
+Our team has recovered billions for clients nationwide, many of whom were struggling financially after a severe oil and gas accident.
 We’ve earned our record-setting results by never settling for less than a client deserves and refusing to let oil and gas companies intimidate us.
-When they use blame and accusations to divert attention from their negligence, our team will use investigations and facts to restore truth to the situation and tell your side of the story.
+When they use blame and accusations to divert attention from their negligence, our team will use investigations and facts to restore the truth to the situation and tell your side of the story.

 Call our oil and gas accident attorneys now for help at (888) 493-1629.
 We’re ready to hear your story.